JessicaJuliet/the-leafy-bean/README.md

 referenced in the code
 * The icons used across the website were sourced from [Font Awesome](https://fontawesome.com/)

-### Acknowedgements
+### Acknowledgements

-* A huge source of inspiration for this website was drawn from [The Art of Coffee's](https://theartofcoffee.ie/) website and coffee themed projects on [Behance](https://www.behance.ne)
+* A huge source of inspiration for this website was drawn from [The Art of Coffee's](https://theartofcoffee.ie/) website and coffee themed projects on [Behance](https://www.behance.net)
 * My friend, and coffee lover, Aisling gave me a great insight into the target audience for this website
 * Thank you to my family members for testing the website across their mobile device